Germany: Gay conversion 'therapy' ban presented | DW | 11.06.2019

 The health minister said that he did not think the current €2,500 ($2,830) fine for practitioners was enough.

-However, before they can present a draft law, Spahn said, the commission needs to nail down exactly what specific offenses should be dealt with and what their corresponding punishments should be.
+However, before they can present a draft law, Spahn said, the commission needs to nail down exactly what specific offenses should be dealt with and what their corresponding punishments should be, but that he hopes to be ready by the end of 2019.
 Lawyers on the commission agreed that such a ban would be constitutional.

 The leader of the anti-LGBT discrimination Magnus Hirschfeld Foundation, Jörg Litwinschuh-Bartel, told the commission that there are at least 1,000 cases of conversion therapy a year in Germany., not just by religious leaders but also psychotherapists.